CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/evm-sidechains/RootChainGaugeFactory.md

     | ----------- | -------| ----|
     | `_chain_id` |  `uint256` | Chain ID |
     | `_bridger` |  `address` | New Bridger Contract |

-    !!!note
-        This function is only callable by the `owner` of the RootChainGaugeFactory.

     ??? quote "Source code"